maleshchenko/MiniWeather/README.md

 # MiniWeather
-Minimalist weather app for iOS
+Minimalist weather app for iOS and WatchOS

 TODO:

-- add WatchOS support
 - use recent data instead of querying API all the time

 ![alt text](https://github.com/nick130586/MiniWeather/blob/master/Screenshot.PNG)